ibm-cloud-docs/text-to-speech/websockets.md

 :   Specifies the requested format (MIME type) of the audio.
 Use `*/*` to request the default audio format, `audio/ogg;codecs=opus`.
 For more information, see [Using audio formats](/docs/text-to-speech?topic=text-to-speech-audio-formats).

 `timings` (*optional* string[ ])
 :   Specifies that the service is to return word timing information for all strings of the input text.
 The service returns the start and end time of each token of the input.
 Specify `words` as the lone element of the array to request word timings.
 Specify an empty array or omit the parameter to receive no word timings.
-For more information, see [Word timings](/docs/text-to-speech?topic=text-to-speech-timing). *Not supported for Japanese input text.*
+For more information, see [Generating word timings](/docs/text-to-speech?topic=text-to-speech-timing). *Not supported for Japanese input text.*

 The following snippet of JavaScript code passes a simple "Hello world" message as the input text and requests the default format for the audio.
 The calls are included in the `onOpen()` function that is defined for the client to ensure that they are sent only after the connection is established.